Comprehensive Stroke Care in Houston, TX

 1. Ischemic Stroke Treatments

-• Thrombolytic Therapy (tPA): This clot-busting drug can dissolve the blockage causing an ischemic event.
-It works best when given within 4.5 hours of the first symptoms.
+Thrombolytic Therapy (tPA): This clot-dissolving medication can clear blockages causing ischemic events.
+It is most effective when administered within 4.5 hours of initial symptoms.

-• Mechanical Thrombectomy: This minimally invasive procedure involves using a catheter to remove the clot from the blocked artery.
-It’s typically used for large clots and can be performed up to 24 hours after symptom onset in some cases.
+Mechanical Thrombectomy: This minimally invasive procedure uses a catheter to remove large clots from blocked arteries.
+In certain cases, it can be performed up to 24 hours after symptom onset.

 2. Hemorrhagic Stroke Treatments